hoangsonww/Image-Video-Tools/.github/README.md

 #### Sound Remover

 1. Choose a video by clicking the "Choose a video to remove sound" input.
 2. Click "Remove Sound" to process the video.
+It may take some time depending on the video length.
 3. Click "Download Video" to download the video without sound.

 ### Dark Mode